 The result is quite respectable, not only if you consider the low price of the printer.
 I have removed the small fringes later, the picture shows the figures as they come out of the printer.
 But here and there you can still play with the printing speed as well as the temperature for print and heating bed to get an even better result.

-Who is interested in children's toys from the 3D printer can get some suggestions here: Actually german only: Spielzeug und Ikea Hacks aus dem 3D-Drucker.
+Who is interested in children's toys from the 3D printer can get some suggestions here: Kids toys and Ikea hacks from the 3D printer

 My first project from the 3D printer: mobile phone holder / iPhone docking station